Build Intranet in less than a day?

 You just need to save the changes to see the updated version of your intranet:

-Creating workspaces & users
+Build intranet workspaces & users

 Once you work on your first intranet, you may also want to expand it to other dependencies; this intranet has been built for HR purposes, but there are other departments that need collaboration and manage content and projects in the same workspace.
 However, you don’t want Finances or Product Development areas to have access to HR, nor vice-versa.
-This is where we create workspaces: separate entities inside your account to let you control and manage users access.
+This is where we create workspaces: separate entities inside your account to let you control and manage user’s access.

 To create a new workplace, just go to the user’s drop-down menu and choose “Admin”.